Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

 ```

 ### 6. Creating the Info Contract
-You will create an `Info` contract on your `main.sw` file to serve as your `abi`.
-Each function provides information about the State of the Dao contract, including `balances`, `votes`, and `proposals`.
-It defines how external smart contracts can query the status and details of your Dao Contract.
+You will create an `Info` contract on your `main.sw` file as your `abi`.
+Each function provides information about the State of the DAO contract, including `balances`, `votes`, and `proposals`.
+It defines how external smart contracts can query the status and details of your DAO Contract.

 Copy and paste the code below the `main.sw` file.